ntphuongthao/CDI-portal/README.md

 ```javascript
 npm run dev
 ```
-and open your [localhost](http://localhost:5174/) to see the application
+and open your [localhost](http://localhost:5173/) to see the application

 ## User Authentication
 The CDI Portal provides a robust user authentication system that allows users to sign up for a new account or sign in with an existing one.
 This system ensures that only authorized users can access the portal's features and content.

 ## Posts and Events
 The Portal allows users to create and share posts and events with the entire school community.
-Users can add details such as date, time, and location to their events, and posts can be categorized by topic or subject.
+Users can add details such as content, date, and time to their events, and posts can be categorized by topic or subject.

 ## Chat with Alumni
 The Portal also provides a chat functionality that allows students to connect and engage with alumni of the school.
 This feature is a great way to build relationships and learn from those who have gone before.